-Deakin University offers the Alfred Deakin Postdoctoral Fellowship.
+Deakin University offers the Alfred Deakin Postdoctoral Research Fellowship.

-If you are interested in joining our lab as an ADPF (and you have a strong track record with several papers in high-ranking journals; ADPFs are very competitive), please contact me to discuss your ideas for projects.
+If you are interested in joining our lab as an ADPRF (and you have a strong track record with several papers in high-ranking journals; ADPRFs are very competitive), please contact me to discuss your ideas for projects.

 If you have a great idea on a theme relevant to our lab and you can gather financial support from industry partners, I am happy to discuss developing an ARC Linkage grant.

-If you have published a paper (or more), consider applying for a PhD.
+If you have a first-class honours result, and/or have published a paper, consider applying for a PhD.

 Information technology in applied conservation and ecology.

 If you have solid background in machine learning and image analysis and would like to contribute to revolutionising the way ecology is done in the field, there are opportunities opening up in cross-disciplinary research.
 Email me to discuss options.

 If you have a great idea that would complement an existing PhD project, please contact me to discuss your ideas.

 Comparing pitfall traps with automated video traps at AWC Scotia sanctuary